estfernan/boost/docs/sv_gene_detection.rst

     ## p-value in favor of a spatially-variable pattern: <0.001

 The outputs include the contingency table summarized from the neighbor pairing binarized expresssion.
-P-value is the criteria for determining whether a gene is SV gene or not.
-If the output p-value is less than 0.05, we infer that it is SV gene.
+P-value is the criteria for determining whether a gene is an SV gene or not.
+If the output p-value is less than 0.05, we infer that it is an SV gene.
 In this example, p-value is less than $0.001$, indicating strong evidence that gene 'Doc2g' is an SV gene.

 SPARK
 ----------------------------

-Like BOOST-GP, SPARK (Spatial PAttern Recognition via Kernels) requires the expression count for one gene (one column of the original count matrix :math:`Y`), the location information T, and the estimated size factor as inputs.
+Like BOOST-GP, SPARK (Spatial PAttern Recognition via Kernels) requires the expression counts for one gene (one column of the original count matrix :math:`Y`), the location information :math:`T`, and the estimated size factor as inputs.
 ::
      result_SPARK <- SPARK(abs_expr, sample_info, size.factor = size_factor, gene.name = 'Doc2g')